 Our very active field crews work on habitat restoration including invasive control, planting and seed collection.
 Other efforts include boardwalk and trail construction, repair, and maintenance.
-There are work sessions nearly every Saturday and Sunday from mid-March through mid-November.
+Training is provided.
+Volunteer crews begin field work in mid-March and run through mid-November depending on weather.
+Saturday crews work weekly from 9am – 12pm, and Sunday crews from 1pm – 4pm, but may change to 9am – 12pm when the weather is hot.
+Opportunities offered during the week are not on a regular schedule.
+Weekday work crews may be similar to the weekend tasks, but are more likely boardwalk maintenance or building.
 We provide training and education, so everyone is welcome!
-To receive our weekly volunteer opportunity emails, scroll down to Volunteer Sign-up and submit your name and email address.
+To receive our weekly volunteer opportunity emails, scroll down to Volunteer Sign-up and submit your name, email address and interests.

-We do, too!
 Volunteer to write thank you notes for BCWA.
 We provide the stationery, envelopes and stamps.
 You provide your written words.
-Email Beth at firstname.lastname@example.org to volunteer.
+Email Shandah at firstname.lastname@example.org to volunteer.

 Anyone can be an ambassador for BCWA by promoting our conservation efforts and programs to schools, businesses and the community.
 We will provide any literature you need.
-Volunteering at events and fairs such as the Midwest Native Plant Conference or the Fairborn Sweet Corn Festival is another way to engage the community.
+Volunteering at events and fairs such as the Midwest Native Plant Conference is another way to engage the community.
 Email Beth at email@example.com to volunteer.